ros-sports/rqt_image_overlay-docs/installation.rst

 Follow one of the two installation methods below:

-* :ref:`Binary Installation` - For most ordinary users
+* Binary Installation - For most ordinary users
-* :ref:`Source Installation` - For maintainers or cutting-edge users of RQt Image Overlay
+* Source Installation - For maintainers or cutting-edge users of RQt Image Overlay

 .. warning::